brglng/vim-im-select/README.md

 Basically, this plugin does these things:

-- Switch to the default IM of your choice on `InsertLeave`
+- Switch to the "default IM" on `InsertLeave`
-- Switch back to your previous IM on `InsertEnter`
+- Switch back to the previous IM on `InsertEnter`
-- Switch to the default IM of your choice on `FocusGained` if you are in normal mode, or do nothing if not
+- Switch to the "default IM" on `FocusGained` if you are in normal mode, or do nothing if not
-- Switch back to your previous IM on `FocusLost` if you are in normal mode, or do nothing if not
+- Switch back to the previous IM on `FocusLost` if you are in normal mode, or do nothing if not
-- If you are using a GUI (e.g., GVim), switch back to your previous IM before exiting Vim if you are in normal mode, or do nothing if you are in insert mode.
-If you are under a terminal, switch to the default IM of your choice before exiting Vim.
+- If you are using a GUI (e.g., GVim), switch back to the previous IM before exiting Vim if you are in normal mode, or do nothing if you are in insert mode.
+If you are under a terminal, switch to the "default IM" before exiting Vim.

 ## Requirements